civet-software/CIVET-Django/djcivet_site/docs/installing.rst

 #.
 In a browser, enter the URL http://127.0.0.1:8000

-At this point you should see the Civet home screen [#f1]_
+At this point you should see the CIVET home screen [#f1]_

 .. figure:: civethome.png
    :width: 100%
-   :alt: Civet home screen
+   :alt: CIVET home screen

 Modifying the default installation
 ==================================